 - Complications of this procedure include urinary incontinence and impotence.
-Newer techniques spare the nerve that controls urination and erection.
+Newer techniques spare the nerves that controls urination and erection.
 Of men who undergo these newer techniques, most are continent, and a majority are able to have an erection.

 - Radical prostatectomy can be combined with radiation therapy in men with cancer for whom the surgery showed positive margins and which is likely still isolates in the prostate surgical bed.
 There is an excellent survival rate if cancer has not spread further than this.

 - A man should be certain to understand the risks and benefits of this procedure before deciding to go ahead.

 - Surgical techniques include open retropubic radical prostatectomy, open perineal radical prostatectomy, and minimally invasive radical prostatectomy (laparoscopic radical prostatectomy and robotic-assisted radical prostatectomy [RARP]).

 - Both retropubic and perineal radical prostatectomy techniques are widely used “open” surgical approaches.
 They both include skin incisions.